Scaroontop/Aichatbot/README.md

-# Aichatbot
+# Nexus
-A shape,inc Chatbot
+A shapes.inc Chatbot
+V0.0.0
+Made for Star